Work

 CSF, in partnership with the NZ Government, is developing a sustainable finance taxonomy, starting with the priority sectors of agriculture and forestry.
 A sustainable finance taxonomy is a standardised framework for classifying economic activities according to their environmental performance.
 This classification system provides investors with the confidence to identify and invest in green and transition activities.
 Developing a robust taxonomy framework, aligned with those already place in our trading partner’s economies, will help to attract more international capital into Aotearoa New Zealand.

-CSF is working with financial market participants and policy makers to remove barriers to increased investment into private and illiquid assets from managed funds, including KiwiSaver.
-This will help New Zealanders benefit from investment options that can provide potentially higher financial returns and may also bring long-term positive environmental, social, and economic outcomes.
+Addressing impediments to investing in private assets will enable New Zealanders to benefit from investment options that can provide potentially higher financial returns and may also bring long-term positive environmental, social, and economic outcomes.

 The New Zealand Sustainable Finance Reference Group